Ireland’s Greenways and trails are a great way to see some of the most beautiful and unspoilt parts of the country while enjoying the great outdoors.

 OSi Discovery Map Series 82 is all you need when cycling the Waterford Greenway

-The gateway to West Limerick, the Great Southern Trail is a 40km off-road cycling and walking trail which gives visitors the opportunity to explore quaint towns and villages including Rathkeale, Ardagh, Newcastle West, Templeglantine and Abbeyfeale.
+The gateway to West Limerick, the Limerick Greenway is a 40km off-road cycling and walking trail which gives visitors the opportunity to explore quaint towns and villages including Rathkeale, Ardagh, Newcastle West, Templeglantine, and Abbeyfeale.
 Starting in Rathkeale, cyclists or walkers travel westward through the town towards Ardagh.

 Once you reach Abbeyfeale, you’ll be able to rest and enjoy a well-deserved break and refreshments.

-OSi’s Ireland South map is a great comprehensive guide for the Great Southern Trail.
+OSi’s Ireland South map is a great comprehensive guide for the Limerick Greenway.
+See also the Discovery series maps below.

 Grand Canal Way